Background

 • Walking

-If you are already near the historic center of Milan, walking can be a pleasant option.
-From the Duomo Cathedral, head west on Via Torino until you reach the intersection with Corso di Porta Ticinese.
-Turn left and continue walking straight until you reach the canal.
-Cross over the canal and continue straight until you see Via Circo.
+If you are near the Duomo, walk west on Via Torino until you reach Corso di Porta Ticinese.
+Turn left and continue straight until you reach the canal.
+Cross the canal and continue to Via Circo.
 Turn right, and the Ruins of the Circo Romano will be on your left at Via Circo, 12.
+The walk is about 20-30 minutes.

 Popular Experiences near Ruins of the Circo Romano